-In this article we’re going to talk all about audio latency, audio lag, and how to fix MIDI delay in FL Studio 20.
+In this article we’re going to talk about how to fix audio latency, which always feels like there is a delay or lag in your voice when recording.

 Select an ASIO Driver

-At the end of the day, it really comes down to two things:
+Audio latency performance at the end of the day really comes down to two things:

 - Your computer’s specs/performance